beskay/gas-guide/BASICS.md

 ### Basics

 The stack is a LIFO (last in, first out) data structure.
 It is used to store data and intermediate results during execution.
-The stack has a maximum size of 1024 elements, but only the first 16 elements are accessible -- if you try to access an element further down, you will be greeted with the infamous `Stack too deep` error.
+The stack has a maximum size of 1024 elements, but only the first 16 elements are accessible -- if you try to access an element further down, you run into the infamous `Stack too deep` error.
 Each element on the stack has a size of 256 bits.

 ### Gas costs related to the stack